DMGambone/NFLBlitzDataEditor.Core/docs/image-format.md

 | 0c | `RBGA4444` | Red, Green, Blue, and Alpha are stored as a 4 bit value |
 | 0d | `AlphaIntensity16` | Image stores the alpha levels information as a 16-bit value |

-## Record Reader
+## Reader
-Currently, a single class, `ImageDataReader`, provides functionality around reading image records from a stream.
+Currently, a single class, `ImageDataReader`, provides functionality around reading image records from a stream and return an instance of `ImageData`.
+Note that `ImageData` expands the image's data to 32-bit encode color space.